-- Art and Architecture in Spain : Course 2017 – 2018 Booking now open for the second 3 days
+- Art and Architecture in Spain : Course 2017 – 2018 Note the new dates for the last two lectures

 - Looking at Me, Looking at You : The Representation of Women in Western Art – Study Day